 Why SEO so is Important for Business

 If you haven’t heard of SEO, that’s understandable; it stands for search engine optimization, and it’s not something most people think about in their daily lives.
-But thanks to the rise of online consumers and their impact on businesses large and small, SEO has become an essential part of modern marketing and business growth strategies.
+But thanks to the rise of online consumers and their impact on businesses large and small, SEO has become an essential part of modern digital marketing and business growth strategies.
 Below, we take a look at how SEO affects your bottom line, as well as what you can do to optimize your site for better search engine results.

 A Primer on Search Engine Optimization

 Search engine optimization (SEO) is a set of practices that help increase traffic to your website from search engines such as Google.
 SEO encompasses both on-page and off-page optimization, including keyword selection, content creation, link building, site structure, technical implementation, and more.
 With such a broad definition, it’s no wonder so many businesses don’t know what SEO is and why it’s important for businesses.

 In short, SEO is a way to improve visibility in search results by increasing traffic by working on various ranking factors that affect where web pages are placed on the search engine results page (SERPs).
 An easy way to think about SEO is as an investment in business growth.
 The higher you rank on search engine result pages (SERPs), the more people will see your business and visit your website.
 Search engine optimization (SEO) refers to any practices that help increase traffic from search engines.
 Search engines such as Google are programmed to return certain types of websites above others in their SERPs.
 If you want to learn more read our in-depth guide on search engine optimization